azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Note that the policy files needed for security scans are downloaded into each PS session for **all** AzSK scenarios.
 That is, apart from manually-run scans from your desktop, this same behavior happens if you include the AzSK SVTs Release Task in your CICD pipeline or if you setup Continuous Assurance.
-Also, the AzSK policy files on the CDN are based on what we use internally in Core Services Engineering (CSE) at Microsoft.
+Also, the AzSK policy files on the CDN are based on what we use internally in Core Services Engineering and Operations (CSEO) at Microsoft.
 We also keep them up to date from one release to next.

 <!--![Org Policy - The big picture](../Images/07_OrgPolicy_Big_Picture.PNG)-->